Keyboard shortcuts

 Lambda Triggers

 Lambda Triggers provide a way to generate events that Lambdas can respond do.
-Every Lambda Trigger is expected to run a control loop, and is given a dedicated thread in the agent or control plane.
+Every Lambda Trigger is expected to run a control loop, and is given a dedicated thread in the agent.

-When creating a new Lambda Trigger in the web console, number of templates are offered:
+When creating a new Lambda Trigger in the web console, a number of templates are offered:

 Lambda Trigger Templates